-We all experienced downed & broken trees from winter storms with limbs and pine needle debris that will need to be removed in order for lots to be in compliance.
-Members may choose to work with their neighbors, hire a chipper, lot cleaning service, or trailer and remove their debris with a group effort.
+We all experience downed trees, limbs and pine needle debris that will need to be removed in order for our lots to be in compliance.CAL-FIRE (209-795-1542) supervises the cleaning of improved lots and Ebbetts Pass Fire District (209-795-1646) is responsible for vacant lots.
+PG&E continues to remove trees they have felled.
+Members may choose to work with their neighbors, hire a chipper and trailer and remove their debris with a group effort.
 Some residents like to pile and burn their debris.
 Please visit the CAL-FIRE website for information on how to safely burn your yard debris and burn permit requirements.
-No smoke piles please, keep your debris burning!
-Burn permits are required year-round, during the periods that burning is allowed.
+No smoke piles please, keep your debris burn-ing!
+Burn permits are required year round, during the periods that burning is allowed.
 There are specific rules for burning which must be followed at all times and are the responsibility of the property owner.
 There are approved burn days and you can verify these dates by calling 209-754-6600.
 Cal Waste 795-1532 can also provide you with a dumpster.
-One dumpster is free if you have curbside pickup!
-Millers on HWY 4 / 795-4875 will take yard waste.
+The dumpster is free if you have curbside pickup!
+Millers on HWY 4 in Avery should take yard waste.
 Rock Creek 754-6403 is available for dumping and recycling as is Red Hill 736-2144.
 A list of yard waste removal and tree removal services can be found on our website.